 Instruct the editor to make the following changes:

-The CAG version is incremented (modulo 256) every time the InfoIDs of the ANQP-elements within the CAG change or any value of the ANQP-element attributes within the CAG change.
-An example of such a change in the Neighbor Report.
+The CAG Version is incremented every time the value of, or presence of, an ANQP-element within the CAG or InfoID are added, deleted, or changed.

-CAG version number is always positive, therefor a value of zero in this field will be neglected by the receiving STA.
+CAG version number is always positive; therefore a value of zero in this field will be neglected by the receiving STA.

 CID 4546, CID 5079, P41, L30